OUR WORK: DEFEND AND REBUILD

 Unionism for the Common Good

-Federal workers that go into civil service are generally driven by a deep commitment to the public and the communities they serve.
-As attacks on their jobs are increasingly intertwined with attacks on the public mandates of their agencies, a growing movement within the federal sector for unionism for the common is emerging.
-Unionism for the common good involves partnering deeply with communities and social movements to exercise the power of labor for the benefit of all working people in the United States.
-In this moment of crisis, federal unionists for the common good have come together with communities to defend their agencies and the services they provide, as well as begin the hard work of envisioning and planning how to reconstruct a much damaged administrative branch in the future.
+Federal workers who go into civil service are generally driven by a deep commitment to the public and the communities they serve.
+As attacks on their jobs are increasingly intertwined with attacks on the public mandates of their agencies, a growing movement within the federal sector for unionism for the common good is emerging.
+Unionism for the common good involves partnering deeply with communities and social movements to exercise the power of labor for the benefit of all working people.
+In this moment of crisis, federal unionists have come together with communities to defend their agencies and the services they provide, as well as begin the hard work of envisioning and planning how to reconstruct a much-damaged administrative branch in the future.
 Branch4 supports these efforts through:

 Federal Workers for Democracy

-Federal workers are a key pillar in society for the defense of democracy, equity and rights.
-Around the globe when countries have faced anti-democratic threats federal workers have moved into action to protect their institutions and democratic values.
+Federal workers are a key pillar in society for the defense of democracy, equity, and rights.
+When countries around the globe have faced anti-democratic threats, federal workers have moved into action to protect their institutions and democratic values.
 For the first time, federal workers in the United States are finding themselves in this position.
+They are stepping up to defend their agencies’ independence and integrity, and building plans for a reconstruction that ensures a resilient and deeply democratic administrative branch.
 Branch4 supports these efforts through:

-Democracy Renewal Group: A community of global democracy and peacebuilding experts using their experience to protect and strengthen a democracy that works for all Americans.
+A community of global democracy and peace building experts using their experience to protect and strengthen democracy in the United States.

-Fed Collective: A collaborative of federal worker organizations and allies that seek to (1) protect the public from immediate harm resulting from attacks on our agencies; and (2) create and enact a shared positive vision of a civil service and federal government that serves all.
+A collaborative of federal worker organizations and allies that seeks to (1) protect the public from immediate harm resulting from attacks on our agencies; and (2) create and enact a shared positive vision of a civil service and federal government that serves all.

-RISE: A leadership development program for early and mid-career civil servants pushed out of government to create community, inspire commitment to return to service, and develop leadership skills in equitable and democratic governance in partnership with impactedcommunities and civil society.
+A leadership development program for early and mid-career civil servants pushed out of government that creates community, inspires commitment to return to service, and develops leadership skills in equitable and democratic governance in partnership with impacted communities and civil society.

 Race and Democracy

 The Race and Democracy program supports current and former civil rights workers across the federal government to serve as truth tellers and experts.
 Truth tellers who step up with courage about race in our country are an essential bulwark and counter the dangerous and distorted narrative being created around race and equity in government.
-The program will build deep and transformative partnerships between federal worker efforts and the civil rights community, unionists, on-the-ground organizers, and faith groups to grow the intensifying push back and advance a more robust vision of civil rights and racial equity for the future.
-The program includes:
+The program will build deep and transformative partnerships between federal worker efforts and the civil rights community, unionists, on-the-ground organizers, and faith groups to grow the intensifying push back and create a more robust vision of civil rights and racial equity for the future.
+Branch4 supports these efforts through:

 Civil Rights